 Upkeep & Repair Program

-H.O.M.E.'s three full-time Home Repair Specialists perform repairs to ensure that seniors enjoy healthy and safe living conditions in their own homes.
+H.O.M.E.'s three full-time Home Repair Specialists perform interior electrical, plumbing and carpentry repairs to ensure that over 120 seniors served annually enjoy healthy and safe living conditions in their own homes.

-Upkeep and Repair Plus applies many home safety and fall prevention interventions recommended by the Centers for Disease Control, the National Institute on Aging, the National Council on Aging and AARP.
+Upkeep Plus applies many home safety and fall prevention interventions recommended by the Centers for Disease Control, the National Institute on Aging, the National Council on Aging and AARP.

 H.O.M.E also provides free home repairs to seniors as a delegate agency in the Chicago Department of Planning and Development’s Small Accessible Repairs for Seniors program (SARFS).